Head-On Collision Claims in Ada, OK

 Mechanical Failures

-Brake failures, steering failures, or other mechanical issues drive head-on incidents.
+Brake failures, steering failures, or other mechanical issues produce cross-over impacts.

 Road Design Issues